OIE Discrimination Complaint Procedures:

 The University of Iowa Office of Institutional Equity investigates complaints of discrimination pursuant to the University's Policy on Human Rights, which provides, in part:

-Any student, staff member, or faculty member may file a complaint of discrimination with the Office of Institutional Equity against any other member of the university community who is believed to have violated the policy.
+Any university community member or third-party reporter may file a complaint of discrimination with the Office of Institutional Equity against any member of the university community who is believed to have violated the policy.
+The university itself also may bring a complaint.
 Where appropriate, such complaints may be filed against units, departments, or other organizational components of the University.

-An informal complaint is a request that the Office of Institutional Equity seek to reach an informal resolution of the complainant's concerns.
-The procedures for such complaints are designed to be very flexible so as to enable the Office to be able to address an individual's situation in the most effective and expeditious manner possible.
-Resolutions of informal complaints are accomplished with the assistance of other offices or administrators on campus in the area relevant to the complaint.
+An informal complaint is a request that the Office of Institutional Equity seek to reach an informal resolution of the reporting party’s concerns.
+The procedures for such complaints are designed to be very flexible so as to enable the Office to address an individual's situation in the most effective and expeditious manner possible.
+Resolutions of informal complaints are accomplished with the assistance of other offices or administrators on campus in the area relevant to the complaint, and may include interim actions to protect the health or safety of the impacted party, reporting party, and/or potential witness(es) in an investigation.

-In the case of an informal complaint, the accused party normally will not be informed of the complainant's action or identity without the consent of the complainant unless circumstances require.
-No disciplinary action can be taken against the accused party on the basis of a complaint of which the accused party has not been informed.
+In the case of an informal complaint, the responding party normally will not be informed of the reporting party’s action or identity without the consent of the reporting party unless circumstances require.
+No disciplinary action can be taken against the responding party on the basis of a complaint of which the responding party has not been informed.

 The Office of Institutional Equity will issue written findings outlining the basis for its conclusions.
-The written finding normally will be issued within 60 days of when the complaint was filed.
-When it is not reasonably possible to issue the finding within that time, the Office of Institutional Equity will notify the alleged victim and the respondent that the finding will be delayed and indicate the reasons for the delay.
-This report is provided to the administrative official responsible for the area in which the respondent is involved and the chief administrative officer in the unit (i.e., the provost in a complaint filed against a faculty member; the Vice President for the unit in the case of a staff member; or the Vice President for Student Services and Dean of Students in the case of a student).
-Both the complainant and the respondent also receive copies of the finding.
+The written finding normally will be issued within sixty (60) university business days of when the complaint was filed.
+When it is not reasonably possible to issue the finding within that time, the Office of Institutional Equity will notify the impacted party and the responding party that the finding will be delayed and indicate the reasons for the delay.
+This report is provided to the administrative official responsible for the area in which the responding party is involved and the chief administrative officer in the unit (i.e., the provost in a complaint filed against a faculty member; the Vice President for the unit in the case of a staff member; or the Vice President for Student Services and Dean of Students in the case of a student).
+Both the impacted party and the responding party also receive copies of the finding.
+Third-party reporting parties will be notified only that the proceedings are concluded.

-the Executive Vice President and Provost if the respondent is a faculty member or fellow;
+the Executive Vice President and Provost if the responding party is a faculty member or fellow;

-the Vice President for Human Resources if the respondent is a staff member (organized or non-organized professional and scientific, organized or non-organized merit staff), graduate assistant, or post-doctoral appointee;
+the Vice President for Human Resources if the responding party is a staff member (organized or non-organized professional and scientific, organized or non-organized merit staff), graduate assistant, or post-doctoral appointee;

-the Vice President for Student Life if the respondent is a student, including medical residents.
+the Vice President for Student Life if the responding party is a student, including medical residents.

-If the respondent is not a member of the university community, the Office of Institutional Equity will examine the facts and circumstances of the underlying complaint and assign the appeal for response accordingly.
+If the responding party is not a member of the university community, the Office of Institutional Equity will examine the facts and circumstances of the underlying complaint and assign the appeal for response accordingly.

-Appeals pursuant to this section must be made electronically or in writing and submitted together with all supporting documentation to the Office of Institutional Equity within ten (10) university business days of the receipt of the finding.
-Generally, within two university business days, the Office of Institutional Equity will assign the appeal for review and transmit the notice of appeal and the case record to the appeal officer.
-The appeal officer, or the appeal officer’s designee, will issue a written decision on the appeal to the complainant and the Office of Institutional Equity within twenty (20) university business days of the receipt of the appeal.
+The appeal officer, or the appeal officer’s designee, will issue a written decision on the appeal to the reporting party and the Office of Institutional Equity within twenty (20) university business days of the receipt of the appeal.
 All deadlines contained herein may be modified where the complexity of the case or the severity of the allegations warrant variation from the normal appeal process timelines.

 In cases where the appeal is denied, such action constitutes final university action on the matter, subject to appeal to the Board of Regents.
 In cases where the appeal is successful, in whole or in part, the appeal officer will advise the Office of Institutional Equity regarding appropriate measures to address the issues of concern raised in the appeal.

-For complaints that conclude in a finding that there is a reasonable basis to believe that a policy violation has occurred and sanctions have been imposed, respondents may appeal such findings through the disciplinary grievance procedures applicable to them.
-The respondent may challenge any sanctions imposed as a result of a finding through available grievance procedures.
+For complaints that conclude in a finding that there is a reasonable basis to believe that a policy violation has occurred and sanctions have been imposed, responding parties may appeal such findings and/or sanctions through the disciplinary grievance procedures applicable to them.

 The Office of Institutional Equity treats as confidential information received in connection with the filing, investigation, and resolution of complaints.
 It is anticipated and expected that the parties to a complaint will observe the same standard of strict confidentiality.
 This practice is in the best interests of all parties to the complaint.
 Failure to respect confidentiality may be regarded as retaliation.